www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_applications.md

 }
 ```

 Move this application to the next stage.
 The response is populated with the application's information which will reflect its new state.
-Note that only applications in the 'active' state can be advanced.
+Note that only applications in the `active` state can be advanced.

 ### HTTP Request